Four-time champion trainer Saeed bin Suroor has been part of the Godolphin success story for the best part of three decades.

 He has trained many of Sheikh Mohammed’s finest horses and his CV is decorated by a dozen British Classic winners plus a record nine winners of the Dubai World Cup.

-Having grown up with horses as a child, he began training while still in the Dubai Police Force and did well enough to catch the eye of Godolphin founder Sheikh Mohammed, who sent him 30 horses in 1992.
-It was the start of a long and fruitful association.
+Having grown up with horses as a child, he began training while still in the Dubai Police Force.
+He did well enough to catch the eye of Godolphin founder Sheikh Mohammed, who sent him 30 horses in 1992.

-Bin Suroor was offered the Godolphin trainer’s job in 1995.
-He repaid that faith with a phenomenal first season, training Lammtarra to victory in the Derby, the King George VI and Queen Elizabeth Diamond Stakes and the Prix de l’Arc de Triomphe.
-That same year also brought Classic triumphs in the Oaks, with Moonshell, and the St Leger, with Classic Cliché.
+Three years later, Bin Suroor was offered the Godolphin trainer’s job in 1995.
+He repaid that faith with a phenomenal first season, guiding Lammtarra to victory in the Derby, the King George VI and Queen Elizabeth Diamond Stakes and the Prix de l’Arc de Triomphe.
+That same year also brought Classic triumphs in the Oaks, with Moonshell, and the St Leger with Classic Cliché.

 The following year he scooped the 2000 Guineas with Mark Of Esteem and Bin Suroor’s rapid full set of Classics was completed in 1998 when Cape Verdi took the 1000 Guineas.